-· Grid paper
+• Grid paper

-- Post-it® Notes
+- Sticky notes

 - Paper strips for posting statements

 - Rulers

-As an aid for determining in which continent the countries are located, have on hand a world atlas such as The New Children's Illustrated Atlas of the World, by Keith Lye (Philadelphia: Courage Press, 1999).
+As an aid for determining in which continent the countries are located, have access to a world atlas, if available.
 For a listing of countries in Asia, see Resource: Countries in Asia, Blackline Master 4.